-Bob Ebinger, President
+Bob Ebinger, Vice President

 An Electrical and Electronic Engineering Technology major at Montana State University, Jem has worked as a carpenter, log home builder, river raft guide, professional ski instructor, and a rescue diver.
 He manufactured tipis and wall tents as second owner of White Buffalo Lodges.
 Jem is currently the owner and operator of Anvil Wagon Works where he builds and restores historic wagons, coaches, and sleighs, using his wheelwrighting, blacksmithing, upholstery, and custom woodworking skills.

 Andy Olds works as an independent contractor and currently operates a handyman business, Andy's Tool Wagon.
-He served in the US Navy for 6 years.
+He served in the US Navy for six years.
 Andy takes great pride in representing the people, places, and things in Park County that make up our rich history.
 He has lived in Livingston since 1998 with his wife and two children.